rebeccawilliams/internetexperiences/experiences.md

 **Hello!
 I am interested in your first Internet experience.
-Please use the format below.** _If you anticipate many people submitting pull requests at once kip a few lines to make sure you don't overwrite another person!_
+Please use the format below.**
+(If you anticipate many people submitting pull requests at once skip a few lines to make sure you don't overwrite another person!)

 Name, GitHub username, Experience